shohara/theta-plugin-sdk/README.md

 * This plugin is a simple camera capturing sample.
 * This plugin is forked from [Plugin SDK](https://github.com/ricohapi/theta-plugin-sdk).
 * This plugin can capture still and video, switch WLAN.
+* This SDK is a Plug-in sample project of Android&trade; Studio.
+* This SDK implements the basic parts necessary for developing plug-ins.
+You can create your own development project based on this project.
+* This SDK references a plug-in library ([pluginlibrary](https://github.com/ricohapi/theta-plugin-library)) to support plug-in development of RICOH THETA.
+* The plug-in library implements the following functions that a standard plug-in should implement.
+    * Get button operation event
+    * Plug-in termination processing
+    * LED control
+    * Control of speaker

 <a name="started"></a>
 ## Getting Started